Johniereed/thrivecart-coupon/README.md

 ## About ThriveCart

-ThiveCart is a very powerful shopping cart and checkout platform which help you as a business to maximize your sales and conversions.
+ThiveCart is a very powerful shopping cart and checkout platform which helps you as a business to maximize your sales and conversions.

 It offers an intuitive and high-converting checkout experience, making it easy for businesses to sell digital and physical products, subscriptions, and services.